UBC-MDS/DSCI-532_2025_11_world_happiness/reports/m1_proposal.md

 We will also derive `Happiness Rank Change`, which will be a numerical column capturing the difference in a countries ranking between years.
 Additionally, we will create a numerical feature called `regional average`, which aggregates happiness scores across continents for regional comparison.These engineered features will enable users to explore and understand global well-being on a deeper level.

+The datasets will be loaded from the World Happiness Report website.
 Additionally, we will combine these datasets and ensure every country is assigned to a region.

 ## Research Questions and Usage Scenarios